spjhon/Doc-Knowledge/knowledge/javascript/01-overview.md

 #### 13.2.2 Chaining Promises

-One of the most important benefits of Promises is that they provide a natural way to express a sequence of asynchronous operations as a linear chain of then() method invocations.
+One of the most important benefits of Promises is that they provide a natural way to express a sequence of asynchronous operations as a linear chain of `then()` method invocations.

-La idea de las promesas es evitar la anidamiento de callbacks entonces no es bueno anidar nada, sino utilizar el then() para poder tener varios callbacks:
+La idea de las promesas es evitar la anidamiento de callbacks entonces no es bueno anidar nada, sino utilizar el `then()`

 Let’s return to a simplified form of the original fetch() chain above.
-If we define the functions passed to the then() invocations elsewhere, we might refactor the code to look like this:
+If we define the functions passed to the `then()` invocations elsewhere, we might refactor the code to look like this:

 ```javascript